cosmina98/PhD/MLP_on_graph_classification_using_PyTorch/Readme.md

-MLP in Pythorch on graphs
+MLP in Pythorch introductory commits